GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 #### Anya Courtenay
 _The University of Edinburgh, Royal Botanic Garden Edinburgh, United Kingdom_

-I am a database and website manager for GGG.
-I am interested in the intersection of ecology, biogeography and data science with the aim to understand the biodiversity change in the grassy biomes.
-My current research focuses on the effects of woody encroachment and fire suppression on ground layer diversity.
+I manage the GGG database.
+My research focuses on the functional biogeography of savanna and grassland vegetation with aim to uncover the environmental complexities of habitats occupied by resilient plant biodiversity, such as underground trees.
 <br>
 <br>
 <figure style="width: 200px" class="align-left">